AngularBootCamp/todo-list-tutorial/local_storage.md

 }
 ```

 The above will make sure that if data was not yet stored in `localStorage`, our service will still have some default data to return.
+This also means you can completely remove the `todoList` array from `TodoListService`, since now the default list is handled here.

 ## Almost done!